Skip to content

 Book Overview

-In Korea and Its Futures, Grinker argues that the continued conflict between North and South Korea, and the prospects for peace on the Korean peninsula, must be understood within the broader social...
-This description may be from another edition of this product.
+Despite the passage of over forty years since the official end of the civil war in Korea, the north and the south sections of the country remain technically at war.
+In Korea and Its Futures, Roy Richard Grinker argues that the continued conflict between North and South Korea, and the prospects for peace on the Korean peninsula, must be understood within the broader social and cultural contexts in which Koreans live.
+Grinker suggests that a fundamental...

 Customer Reviews